Neosofia/corporate/website/qms/glossary.md

 ### Audit

 Validation of a system or multiple systems (set of evidence).
 Audits can be internal or external from the organizations point of view.

+### Good Documentation Practices (GDP)

+A set of standards and guidelines for creating and maintaining documentation to ensure accuracy, consistency, and reliability.
+GDP is essential in regulated industries to ensure compliance and to provide clear, concise, and traceable documentation.

+#### Key Principles of GDP

+* **Accuracy**: Documentation must be precise and free from errors.
+* **Clarity**: Information should be clear and easily understood.
+* **Consistency**: Documentation should be consistent in format and content.
+* **Traceability**: Changes and updates to documentation should be traceable.
+* **Completeness**: All necessary information should be included.
+* **Legibility**: Documentation should be readable and accessible.

+### Nonconformities

+Instances where a process, product, or service does not meet specified requirements or standards.
+Nonconformities can be identified through audits, inspections, or customer feedback and require corrective actions to address the root cause and prevent recurrence.

+### Corrective Action and Preventative Action (CAPA)

+Actions taken to eliminate the causes of existing nonconformities (corrective) and to prevent the occurrence of potential nonconformities (preventative).
+CAPAs are essential for continuous improvement and compliance in quality management systems.

 ## Customer Service Terms